My latest book is a Young Adult fantasy novel. I would like to share the first chapter with you. Feedback welcome.

 A tremendous explosion lit up the darkness, startling them both.

 “No!”
-Toby lunged toward the inflamed vehicle.
+Toby lunged toward the engulfed vehicle.
 Camryn grabbed his arm and held him back, sheltering him with her body.
 He fought to break free, but it was too late.
 Flames engulfed the overturned vehicle and black smoke spewed from the underbelly.
 Toby buried his head in Camryn’s chest, and they both sobbed as they watched the car burn.

 The temperature dropped rapidly, making them both shiver.
 If they didn’t find shelter soon, they would surely freeze to death.
 By now, the rain had let up a bit, and the moon peeked out through the clouds, offering just enough light to guide them.
 Huddled together, they traversed through the wilderness seeking anything that would provide them with protective shelter for the night.